webdriverio/workshop/chapter3.md

 3. Port the code in your `test.js` file into an actual test
 4. Make your code synchronous (no `async/await` anymore)
 5. Add an assertion library to make an assertion in the test
-6. Create a simple to run NPM script
+6. Create a simple entry in package.json to run test through NPM script

 The WDIO testrunner allows you to scale up your automation tests.
 It takes on a lot of work that you would need to setup up manually.
 The features and advantages of it are the following: